MPMC-Lab/BPM_GasAdsorption/README.md

 Contributions to this project are welcome.
 Please fork the repository and submit a pull request.

 ## Citation
-Please cite the following paper if BPM_GasAdsorption is employed in your scholarly research or project implementation.
+Please cite the following paper if BPM_GasAdsorption is employed in your research or project implementation.
 This citation acknowledges the original authors and supports the ongoing academic collaboration and recognition of their work:

 ```bibtex
 @article{hyun2024bayesian,